Exclusive - China ship insurer deals new blow to Iran oil exports

 Along with Russia and the Middle East, China is one of the few remaining alternatives for Asian ship owners to replace European-based coverage.
 It is not clear if other Chinese ship insurers also planned to follow China P&I Club and cut coverage.

 "I really don't know what will happen," said a Beijing-based Chinese industry official.
-"We are talking about $1 billion (631 million pounds) in coverage (per tanker).
+"We are talking about $1 billion in coverage (per tanker).
 No single insurance company can handle that."

 European insurers provide cover for the majority of the world's oil tanker fleet.
 Industry officials say ship owners who still legally trade with Iran will be pressed to find sufficient, or comprehensive, alternative insurance.